This image is based on article Germ Layer by MacCord, Kate

-A germ layer is a group of cells in an embryo that interact with each other as the embryo develops and contribute to the formation of all organs and tissues.
-All animals, except perhaps sponges, form two or three germ layers.
+A germ layer is a group of cells in an embryo.
+Those layers interact with each other as the embryo develops and will eventually give rise to all of the organism’s organs and tissues.
+Almost all animals initially form two or three germ layers.
 The germ layers develop early in embryonic life, through the process of gastrulation.
 During gastrulation, a hollow cluster of cells called a blastula reorganizes into two primary germ layers: an inner layer, called endoderm, and an outer layer, called ectoderm.
-Diploblastic organisms have only the two primary germ layers; these organisms characteristically have multiple symmetrical body axes (radial symmetry), as is true of jellyfish, sea anemones, and the rest of the phylum Cnidaria.
-All other animals are triploblastic, as endoderm and ectoderm interact to produce a third germ layer, called mesoderm.
-Together, the three germ layers will give rise to every organ in the body, from skin and hair to the digestive tract.
+In all animals, except for organisms of the phylum Cnidaria, the endoderm and ectoderm interact to produce a third germ layer, called mesoderm.

 - Gilbert, Scott.
 Developmental Biology.
 Massachusetts: Sinauer, 2006.

 - Hall, Brian Keith.
 "Germ Layers and the Germ Layer Theory Revisited."
 Evolutionary Biology30 (1997): 121–86.

 - Kenyon College Biology Department.
 “Gastrulation.”
 Kenyon College. http://biology.kenyon.edu/courses/biol114/Chap14/Chapter_14A.html (Accessed August 2, 2019).

 How to citeMacCord, Kate, "Germ Layers".
 Embryo Project Encyclopedia (2013-09-17).
 ISSN: 1940-5030 http://embryo.asu.edu/handle/10776/6273.

 PublisherArizona State University.
 School of Life Sciences.
 Center for Biology and Society.
 Embryo Project Encyclopedia.